 Time frames are typically linked to financial goals.
 Very often, I should have multiple time horizons for multiple financial goals.

-- The time horizon for my goal influences my asset allocation.
+The time horizon for my goal influences my asset allocation

 The closer I get to needing money invested to pay expenses, whether a home down payment, college, or retirement, the more I may want to minimize the fluctuation in the value of investments designated for these purposes.
 Similarly, the further away my goal in terms of years on the horizon, the more risk and fluctuation I may be able to accept.

 So, as a general rule, financial experts often recommend moving away from stocks and moving toward bonds or even cash as the time horizon nears.
-This mix of stocks, bonds, and cash can be referred to as asset allocation (though asset allocation can be fine-tuned to include percentages of your assets designated to international stocks, domestic stocks, international bonds, domestic bonds, etc.)
+This mix of stocks, bonds, and cash can be referred to as asset allocation (though asset allocation can be fine-tuned to include percentages of assets designated to international stocks, domestic stocks, international bonds, domestic bonds, etc.)

-- I know when I have reached my goal.
 “Are we there yet?” is a question I might ask myself when saving and investing for the future.
 The more clearly defined my goal, the better I can recognize when I have arrived or accumulated enough to reach this goal.
 At that point, I may spend the money that has grown, set new goals, or both.

 Not having firm goals has occasionally made me somewhat of a miser.
-I've learned that — even though having goals may seem restrictive — they give me freedom to spend.
-If I've reached my goals or are on track to reach them, I may be more likely to be comfortable spending on needs and wants now, rather than hoarding money for the future.
+I’ve learned that — even though having goals may seem restrictive — they give me the freedom to spend.
+If I’ve reached my goals or am on track to reach them, I may be more likely to be comfortable spending on needs and wants now, rather than hoarding money for the future.

-- I can calculate how much I need to save each month.
 Having goals, time horizons, and asset allocations can help me figure out how much to save each month to reach my objectives.